On My Way (Alan Walker, Sabrina Carpenter, and Farruko song): Composition

 "On My Way" is a song that runs for 3 minutes and 13 seconds.
-It's composed and songwritten in the key of D♭ Minor (or C# Minor) and the tempo of 85.
+It is composed and songwritten in the key of C minor with a tempo of 85 beats per minute.
 It features Walker's signature future bass style and lyrically, the song is about getting out of a bad relationship.

 Walker states in an interview that the song is based on the DJ Okawari song "Flower Dance".

 Music video

-The music video accompanied the song's release, and features a female protagonist (Susanne Karin Moe) searching for "mysterious stones" in order to uncover a lost ancient civilization.
-It was directed by Kristian Berg and reached 80 million views in more than a month after the video was released on YouTube.
-As of February 2023, it has amassed over 490 million views and 9.3 million likes.
+The music video, directed by Christian Berg, was produced to coincide with the song's release and received 80 million views in just over a month after its release on YouTube; as of February 2024, it has received over 555 million views and 9.7 million likes.